styladev/magentoStylaConnect/doc/installation.md

 # Installation

+If you currently have version 0.1.1.11 or older installed, please first go throught the below for 0.1.1.12 and only then install 0.2.0.0 or later.
+There are changes in the plugin structure that potentially might cause issues when updating directly from pre-0.1.1.12 to 0.2.0.0 or later.

 * Copy the content of the zip file into your "Magento Root" directory
 * Change the folder permissions recursivly if needed
 * Clear the cache